aws/karpenter-provider-aws/website/content/en/v0.34/tasks/amitasks.md

 linkTitle: "Managing AMIs"
 weight: 10
 description: >
-  Tasks for managing AMIS in Karpenter
+  Tasks for managing AMIs in Karpenter
 ---

 Understanding how Karpenter assigns AMIs to nodes can help ensure that your workloads will run successfully on those nodes and continue to run if the nodes are upgraded to newer AMIs.